 However, the number of different factors affecting this decision makes it arduous.
 For example, fuel prices at departure and destination, additional fuel burn due to higher weight, emission costs due to higher consumption, and possibly increased maintenance costs are some of the factors that need to be taken into account.

 Wrong decisions around tankering can result in poor fuel efficiency, disputes with fuel suppliers, and financial penalties.

 Staying on top of your fuel-related expenditure so you can plan your cashflow and, in the long-term, identify cost savings, is difficult for airlines, for a variety of reasons:

 These issues make it difficult for airlines to see, for instance, the average fuel price per location and per supplier, and which contracts (and which elements of those contracts) are the most expensive.

 Do these issues sound familiar to you?
 What others might you add?
-Let us know on Twitter @FuelPlusGroup using #airlinefuelpain.
+Let us know here or on Twitter @FuelPlusGroup using #airlinefuelpain.

 If you would like to learn more about FuelPlus Cloud software,you can watch a recording of our latest webinar, ‘Taking fuel and cost management to the next level‘